aws-samples/aws-lambda-docker-serverless-inference/pytorch-inference-docker-lambda/README.md

-# Serverless TensorFlow Model Serving
+# Serverless PyTorch Model Serving

-This examples illustrates how to serve TensorFlow model on Lambda Function for Object Detection.
+This examples illustrates how to serve PyTorch model on Lambda Function for Image Classification.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.